eugenecohen-osu/chi-gem5/chi-report.md

 ## Syscall Emulation

 We began exploring SE mode for emulating the Linux kernel ABI and needed to confirm that SE would be capable of handling multiprocessing in one program - sending threads to other cores so we can see the appropriate interconnect and coherency effects.
-Fortunately the gem5 source tree includes a basic multiprocesing test called 'threads' which distributes a matrix multiplication across all detected CPU cores.
+Fortunately the gem5 source tree includes a basic multiprocessing test called 'threads' which distributes a matrix multiplication across all detected CPU cores.
 It turns out that running this simple threads test exposed a deficiency in the capability of SE mode on some architectures.

 ### Building Thread Test